For some reason, motivation always gets more attention. Everyone

 This is crucial, because chronically elevated blood sugars can cause severe harm.

-Eventually, as insulin resistance becomes progressively worse, the pancreas can’t keep up with the demand of producing enough insulin to keep blood sugar levels down.
 At this point, blood sugar levels skyrocket and a diagnosis of type II diabetes is made.

-Given that sugar can cause insulin resistance, it is not surprising to see that people who drink sugar-sweetened beverages have up to an 83% higher risk of Type II diabetes (12, 13).
+to see that people who drink sugar-sweetened beverages have up to an 83% higher risk of Type II diabetes (12, 13).

 Bottom Line: Because of the harmful effects of sugar on the function of insulin, it is a leading driver of type II diabetes.